Stacy London's Dreamy Home Still Has A Junk Drawer

 "I love my dining-room table.
 It’s an original Milo Baughman design from the 1970s.
 The striped wood and double leaf inserts make it special, and to find that piece in perfect condition makes it magical."

-Your home is so beautifully curated and organized, do you have a junk drawer?
+Your home is so beautifully curated and organised, do you have a junk drawer?
 How do you avoid clutter?

 "I purge on the regular, but believe me, I have many junk drawers and cabinets full of crap.
 While I do continually try to get rid of stuff, sometimes it’s just easier to throw things where you can’t see them and pretend that stuff is not there for a while."